 \subsection{PbPO with Sequence-Level Reward Model}

-In this subsection, we follow \citet{ouyang2022training,bahetileftover2024, xiong2024iterative} and compute the sequence-level reward based on the entire response sequence $y$ given an input $x$.
+In this subsection, we follow \citet{ouyang2022training,rafailov2024direct,xiong2024iterative} and compute the sequence-level reward based on the entire response sequence $y$ given an input $x$.
 This formulation streamlines the reward model by providing a holistic assessment of the response quality.
-Given a ground truth sequence-level RM $r^\star$, the trajectory-based preference probability over a binary feedback $o \in \{0,1\}$ for a trajectory pair $(\tau^0, \tau^1)$ is formulated by:
+Note that under the assumption of a sequence-level RM, the MDP problem we previously formulated degenerates into a sentence-wise bandit problem \cite{zhong2025dpo}.
+Given a ground-truth sequence-level RM $r^\star$, the trajectory-based preference probability over a binary feedback $o \in \{0,1\}$ for a trajectory pair $(\tau^0, \tau^1)$ is formulated by: